jakeread/tinynets/README.md

 # TinyNet Protocol & Architecture

-We develop a switch, protocol and implementation of a software-defined network that:
+We develop a router, protocol and implementation of a network that:
+ - Implements a Multipath Distance-Vector Routing Protocol
  - Does Realtime Route Selection
  - Does Automatic, Convergence-free Route Discovery and Optimization
+ - Is robust in the face of link losses and router failures
  - Can be arbitrarily implemented in software on numerous microcontrollers

 ## Addressing
-    - 10-bit address (1024 Unique in System)
+    - 10-bit address (1024 Unique in System, scalable by systems designers at the cost of larger packet size)
     - Addresses are assigned in software (Ethernet: Hardware Addresses)
     - Can be location-based (e.g. first five MSBs correspond to x, last five correspond to y)